Is an Incarcerated Student, Spouse, Or Parent Required To Complete Verification and Submit Documents?

 These students will be identified using an incarcerated student flag on the Institutional Student Information Record (ISIR).
 This flag will be assigned in one of three ways:

-Student Is Not Incarcerated, But Parent Is: The verification regulations and U.S. Department of Education (ED) guidance do not exempt an incarcerated parent from the requirement to complete verification.
-Depending on dependency status, an incarcerated student's spouse or parents, must be included on the FAFSA and must complete verification as any other spouse or parent does, including but not limited to required signed statements, signatures, tax documents, and verification of nonfiling letters.
+Student Is Not Incarcerated, But Parent Is: The verification regulations and ED guidance do not exempt an incarcerated parent from the requirement to complete verification.
+Depending on dependency status, an incarcerated student's spouse or parents, must be included on the FAFSA and must complete verification as any other spouse or parent does, including but not limited to required signed statements, signatures, and tax documents.

 Conflicting Information: Under the administrative capability regulations at 34 CFR 668.16(f), any conflicting information in the student's file still must be resolved.
 The requirement to resolve conflicting information supersedes verification requirements and the verification waiver.